 Having an old or faulty thermostat can result in issues with your AC.
 If your thermostat isn’t working correctly, this may cause your unit to cycle on and off more frequently or stop working altogether.
 Did you know that simple things like having your thermostat next to your television can cause issues?
 This is because your thermostat will pick up on the heat being generated by the television and cause your AC to work harder to cool down the room.
 Consider upgrading your thermostat to a modern digital one.
 There are many options available these days, many of which can be controlled right from your smartphone.

-If you’re ready to have your air conditioning issues solved, or just want someone to come by to perform a routine maintenance appointment, submit a service request today by clicking here.
+If you’re ready to have your air conditioning issues solved, or just want someone to come by to perform a routine maintenance appointment, connect with a pro on HomeStars.
 You will be able to quickly and easily find a home service professional in your area who can help ensure you stay cool all summer long.